This section provides examples of State and local programs and initiatives available online.

-ASCLD’s Accredited Laboratory Index site provides access to more than 400 (as of November 2013) crime laboratories that are accredited by ASCLD/Laboratory Accreditation Board (LAB).
+ASCLD’s Accredited Laboratory Index site provides access to nearly 400 (as of September 2014) crime laboratories that are accredited by ASCLD/Laboratory Accreditation Board (LAB).
 The site provides for a means to locate facilities using a number of different criteria, including location, disciplines, or type of facility.

 The National Institute of Justice’s CrimeSolutions.gov uses rigorous research to inform practitioners and policy makers about what works in criminal justice, juvenile justice, and crime victim services.
 On CrimeSolutions.gov you will find ratings and reviews of specific programs and practices that focus on a variety of justice topics, including forensics/evidence.